 Delhi govt takes in-principle decision for free pilgrimage to Nankana Sahib in Pakistan

-The Delhi Cabinet on Friday took an in-principle decision to offer free pilgrimage to Nankana Sahib Gurdwara in Pakistan's Kartarpur under its flagship 'Mukhyamantri Tirath Yatra Yojana'.
+The Delhi Cabinet on Friday took an in-principle decision to offer free pilgrimage to Nankana Sahib Gurdwara in Pakistan's Kartarpur under its flagship 'Mukhyamantri Tirath Yatra Yojana' for senior citizens.
 The decision was taken at a cabinet meeting chaired by Chief Minister Arvind Kejriwal.

-The government will bear all expenses of pilgrimage to Kartarpur, Kejriwal said.
+The government will bear all expenses of pilgrimage to Kartarpur, Kejriwal said at a press conference.
 Under its fully-funded scheme launched in July, the AAP government is currently sending senior citizens on pilgrimage to 12 destinations.

+According to the chef minister, the existing Delhi-Amritsar-Wagah Border-Anandpur Sahib route will be expanded to Pakistan's Kartarpur.
+"The Delhi Cabinet today took in-principal decision to offer free pilgrimage to Kartarpur corridor (Nankana Sahib Gurdwara).
+The Delhi government will bear all expenses of pilgrimage to Kartarpur," he said.

+Meanwhile, sources said Pakistan has conveyed to India that it will charge the USD 20 facilitation fee from each pilgrim using the Kartarpur Corridor to visit the Gurdwara Darbar Sahib on Saturday.
+At the press conference, Kejriwal said as all the aspects pertaining to pilgrimage are yet to be finalised between India and Pakistan, the Delhi Cabinet has taken in-principal decision to free pilgrimage to Pakistan's Kartarpur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)